Qadamuni

 1,176 words

-By Yusaph
+By Yahusaph

 cymatics alaph-bat paleo-hebrew saphah-barurah bio-acoustic-physics yahuwah biological-mishkan sacred-geometry standing-waves turah